mrvicthor/hangman-game/README.md

 ### Useful resources

-- [https://claude.ai/] - This helped me identify the bug with my generateHiddenLetter function.
-I really liked the feedback and will use it going forward.
 - [https://nextjs.org/] - This is an amazing article which helped me finally understand the new nextjs feature updates.
 I'd recommend it to anyone still learning this concept.

 ## Author